-- 1. Discuss the scientific and technical information needed to commence the development of a food product; - 2.
-Identify the steps involved in moving a food product from the conception stage to commercialization; - 3.
-Evaluate food product developmental methods, formulation and processing specifications; - 4.
-Describe the roles of marketing and regulatory personnel in product development; - 5.
-Explain the significance, function and interrelations of a product development team; - 6.
-Work with a team to plan for the development of a new product; - 7.
-Apply skills to develop a prototype food product (with commercial potential) in the laboratory; - 8.
+- Discuss the scientific and technical information needed to commence the development of a food product; - Identify the steps involved in moving a food product from the conception stage to commercialization; - 3.
+Evaluate food product developmental methods, formulation and processing specifications; - Describe the roles of marketing and regulatory personnel in product development; - Explain the significance, function and interrelations of a product development team; - 6.
+Work with a team to plan for the development of a new product; - Apply skills to develop a prototype food product (with commercial potential) in the laboratory; - 8.
 Prepare a report on the development process for the prototype product and present same to peers and others.

 - 1. Introduction and overview.

-- 2. Development of the product's specifications.
+- Development of the product's specifications.

 - 3. The significance of concept testing

-- 4. The significance of ingredients and packaging in defining the product attributes
+- The significance of ingredients and packaging in defining the product attributes

 - 5. Process optimization

 - 8. Market optimization

 - 9. Important factors to consider in product development

 - 10. Real world experience

-• Course work 50%
+• O Coursework O Practical reports O One Term Paper In-course test Presentation 50%

 0 Practical reports 25%

 0 One Term Paper 10%

 0 In-course test 10%

 0 Presentation 5%

-• Final E kam 50 %
+• Final E kam 50%